missionpinball/mpf-docs/install/windows.rst

 .. warning::

-   If you are upgrading from MPF 0.33 to 0.50 you will need to manually perform several migration steps to modify your configuration files or they will not work in MPF 0.50.
+   If you are upgrading from MPF 0.33 to |version| you will need to manually perform several migration steps to modify your configuration files or they will not work in MPF 0.50.
 Please refer to :doc:`Migrating from config version 4 to 5 of MPF </install/migrate4to5>` for step-by-step instructions.